Skip to main content

 Description

-A captivating portrait of number-one bestselling author Yanis Varoufakis’s political awakening, told through the extraordinary lives of five women, and the West’s tumultuous history from 1924 to the present.
+A captivating portrait of Yanis Varoufakis’s political awakening, told through the history of his family, from 1924 to the present.

 When Yanis Varoufakis was eight years old, his uncle made him a model airplane out of matchsticks and cigarette papers; all he could find in his cell.
 Yet, to his dismay, his mother Eleni broke open the fragile gift, revealing a hidden message: instructions for fellow dissidents ahead of their forthcoming court martial.
 It was 1969 and Uncle Panayis was a political prisoner, captured and tortured for resisting the military dictatorship.